Skip to navigation Skip to content

 It is important to identify if the customer is a grandparent with primary care of their grandchild as they may be eligible for Grandparent Child Care Benefit (GCCB) and/or a waiver of the work/training/study test may be applied.

-For families to get the full effect of the multiple child percentage, only 1 member of a couple should claim CCB.
+For families to get the full effect of the multiple child percentage, only one member of a couple should claim CCB.
 One member of a couple (either the customer or their current partner) can claim CCB for any children that each attends approved child care in the same week.

 Shared care situations can mean that both parents may be liable for different sessions of the child care (this could be in the same week or different weeks).
 In these situations, both parents need to make a claim/register for CCB (and have a formal enrolment with the service).
 The liable parent is the parent who has responsibility for the child for the session of care and pays the fees for the session of care.